 Creating a client outside of the SceneGraph API is similar.
 In the legacy API you do not need

 LaunchDarklySGInit or the

-REM get a reference to the tasklaunchDarklyNode = m.top.findNode("MY_NODE_NAME")REM create configurationconfig = LaunchDarklyConfig("MY_MOBILE_KEY", launchDarklyNode)REM create a useruser = LaunchDarklyUser("user-key")REM create message portmessagePort = createObject("roMessagePort")REM initialize the clientlaunchDarkly = LaunchDarkly(config, user, messagePort)REM use the clientvalue = launchDarkly.boolVariation("MY_FLAG_KEY", false)
+REM get a reference to the tasklaunchDarklyNode = m.top.findNode("MY_NODE_NAME")REM create configurationconfig = LaunchDarklyConfig("mobile-key-123abc", launchDarklyNode)REM create a useruser = LaunchDarklyUser("user-key")REM create message portmessagePort = createObject("roMessagePort")REM initialize the clientlaunchDarkly = LaunchDarkly(config, user, messagePort)REM use the clientvalue = launchDarkly.boolVariation("flag-key-123abc", false)

 If not using the SceneGraph you need to poll events to drive the client in your standard event loop:

 while (true)REM do not wait forever or timers will breakmsg = wait(3000, messagePort)if launchDarkly.handleMessage(msg) thenREM this message was for the clientelseREM handle non client messagesend ifend while